Moonchichiii/battleship_project3/README.md

 **If you're new to Battleship check out this link** 👉 https://en.wikipedia.org/wiki/Battleship

-* Start with a Sailor Sign in / registration for new Sailors, and simple Login for returning players, I've kept it straightforward, ensuring you can dive right in.
+* Start with a Sailor Sign in / registration for new Sailors, and simple Login for returning players, I've kept it very simple, ensuring you can get back into the battle again.

 * Once you've been greeted by the sailor prompt and you're all set, it's time to decide on your game's layout.
 For a quick game, the 5x5 board is a perfect choice.